Blog Home

 But, can you just sell the car as is, without renewing the registration?

 The simple answer is YES.
-So long as you have the vehicle title and it's in your name, you CAN sell your car with an expired registration.
+So long as you have the vehicle title and it's in your name, you CAN sell your car with expired registration.

 But, there are a few legal, ethical, and practical considerations you should be aware of before doing so.
 Sometimes it is worthwhile to pay for a renewal.